unjica/marvel/SUBMISSION.md

 ## Notes

 - The application uses environment variables for the Marvel API key
-- Google Fonts (Quicksand, Roboto) were used for typography
-- The UI follows the design specifications provided in the requirements
+- The UI follows modern design principles with smooth animations using Framer Motion
-- The codebase follows modern React and TypeScript best practices
+- The codebase follows React and TypeScript best practices
+- Comprehensive documentation is provided in the README
-- The application is well-documented with a comprehensive README
+- The application is built with scalability and maintainability in mind
+- All components are properly typed and documented
+- The application includes proper error boundaries and loading states
+- The code is organized in a clean, modular structure
+- Performance optimizations include lazy loading and efficient animations